 - Parents, Guardians and Educators

-We encourage youth to have fun as they strive to be better in the sport of their choice, play fair and be respectful of their teammates, officials, coaches and opponents while practicing sports safety at all times.
+We encourage youth to have fun as they strive to be better in the sport of their choice, play fair and respect their teammates, officials, coaches and opponents while practising sports safety at all times.
 By sharing their experiences and applauding all efforts, we believe youth will take away with them the best that sports has to offer.

 - Sports Officials and Event/Competition Organisers